cannarin025/Game_of_Life/README.txt

             - BMP Window will display your life array.
             - Life Statistics will display statistics about the running game.

+                Note:
-                Note: if Life Statistics is closed, please re-run Main.f to create a new window.
+                        -Life statistics displays activity * 100000, please divide out this factor when performing analysis -If Life Statistics is closed, please re-run Main.f to create a new window.

     - To use this program please use the following words in the FORTH console: